Thraka/thraka.github.io/v9/articles/getting-started-cli.md

 ## Next steps

-Now that you have the project created and working, check out the [other articles](index.md).
-These will walk you through the basics.
+Now that you have the project created and working, check out the [Get Started 1 - Draw on a console](tutorials/getting-started/part-1-drawing.md) tutorial.